Towards Implementing Responsible AI: Analysis and Discussion

 \section{Analysis and Discussion}

-In this section, we report our findings for categories that were identified as being relevant to the overall AI system development process (overviewed in Section~\ref{sec:ai_system_devel_process}).
-For each category, we state our observations, and where appropriate, select the most relevant interviewees' comments.
-Quotations and paraphrased sentences are attributed to specific interview participants via markers in the form of \textit{(P\#\#)}, where \textit{\#\#} denotes a two-digit interviewee identifier.
+Results are reported for categories that were identified as being relevant to the development process of AI systems: {(A)}~high-level view, {(B)}~requirements engineering, {(C)}~design and implementation, {(D)}~deployment and operation.

-The findings are organised into four distinct parts, reflecting the process of software engineering and system deployment: {(A)}~overall development process, {(B)}~requirements engineering, {(C)}~design and implementation, {(D)}~deployment and operation.
 The discussion on each part is further divided into salient points.
-To help frame the discussion, refer to Fig.~\ref{fig:process_overview} for an overview of the overall AI system development process.
+For each category, observations and insights are stated, and where appropriate, relevant comments from the interviewees are presented.
+Quotations and paraphrased sentences are attributed to specific interview participants via markers in the form of (X\#\#), where {\#\#} denotes a two-digit interviewee identifier.
+In the text below, by `model' we mean a machine learning model (eg.~a neural network architecture) and its parameters.